SPRING SPECIAL, Limited Time Offer. Save $3,000 on a New System Installation. While Supplies Last. More details...

 Should I replace my furnace with a heat pump?

-In Palo Alto and Santa Clara County's mild climate, heat pumps are often the best choice.
+In Palo Alto's mild climate, heat pumps are often the best choice.
 They provide both heating and cooling from one system and operate at 200-300% efficiency, compared to 95% for even the best furnaces.

 Why Choose Professional Heat Pump Installation in Palo Alto?